SwiftWarsaw/SwiftWarsaw/guide.md

 after each talk.

 It's always awesome when people submit their own talks.
-If you want to give one, just shoot as an email at <hello@swiftwarsaw.com> with a short summary, and we'll contact you sooner than you think.
+If you want to give one, just shoot us an email at <hello@swiftwarsaw.com> with a short summary, and we'll contact you sooner than you think.